-Under these practices, if any of the Signatory or key holder's information has changed, a new record must be made and issued pursuant to the relevant sections in this document.
+Under these practices, if any information of the Signatory or the key holder has changed, a new registration and issuance must be made, as set forth in the corresponding sections of this document.

-Camerfirma always issues new keys to renew certificates.
-Therefore, the technical process of issuing the certificate is the same as the process for submitting a new application.
+Camerfirma performs certificate renewals by always issuing new keys, therefore, the technical issuing process is the same as the one followed when a new request is made.